ConorWilliams/libfork/docs/benchmarks/benchmarks/index.md

 ### Homogeneous

+Homogeneous bulk-parallel benchmarks are the simplest to schedule, this is the speciality of things like OpenMP parallel for loops.
+These kinds of algorithms are often easy to map to SIMD instructions and GPU kernels.

 - [Heat](heat.md): Jacobi heat-diffusion stencil.

 ### Heterogeneous

+When the time per task can vary, scheduling becomes more difficult.
+Sometimes a chunk size can be chosen that mitigates this issue, potentially at the cost of reduced parallelism.

 - [Mandelbrot](mandelbrot.md): per-pixel escape-time computation.
 - [Primes](primes.md): trial-division prime counting.

 ## Other/special

+These benchmarks are for testing specific features of `libfork` and it's scheduler(s).

 - [Random Scheduler Switch](switch-random.md): cross-pool coroutine migration during recursive Fibonacci.
 - [I/O Pool Switch](switch-io-pool.md): request fan-out with explicit compute-pool and I/O-pool hops.